bioinformatics-policlinicogemelli/ALOA/README.md

 * **statistical_distance**: here is possibile to specify the markers for which you can perform the distance statsical analysis in *pheno_from* and *pheno_to*

-* **cluster**: here is possibile to specify the parameters for clustering analysis as *pheno_list* if you want to specify specific markers, *k* if you want to specify the maximum number of clusters, *cluster_method* to choose the clustering method (spectral and/or kmeans)
+* **cluster**: here is possibile to specify the parameters for clustering analysis as *pheno_list* if you want to specify specific markers, *k* if you want to specify the number of clusters, *cluster_method* to choose the clustering method (spectral or kmeans)

 #INSERIRE WORFLOW
 ### 1. Merge cell seg data